Lenton Times

 Photograph from Lenton Listener - Issue 27

-12 & 14 Abbey Street in the early 1980's.
-Number 12 is still a cycle shop - but now known as The Cycle Inn.
+12 & 14 Abbey Street in the early 1980s.
+Number 12 is no longer a cycle shop.
 The Post Office, as is evident from the photograph below, later turned into a fish and chip shop.

 The same batch of 1925 glass slides which featured Smith's Newsagency (see above) also generated this view of the Old Lenton Post Office.